-- The parent/guardian should notify the school of any chronic health conditions associated with their child by noting the condition on the back of the student's emergency card and Identified Student Health Conditions form.
-The parent/guardian may also notify the school nurse of any special health concerns for their child. - 2.
-The school nurse will review all emergency cards to identify students with health concerns.
-The school nurse will contact the parent/guardian by letter with an emergency action plan.
+- 1. The parent/guardian should notify the school nurse of any chronic health conditions or any special health concerns associated with their child. - 2.
+The school nurse will contact the parent/guardian by letter with an emergency action plan if a student condition or concern is reported.
 If the parent/guardian agrees with the plan for their child, the parent/guardian should sign and return the plan to the school nurse.
-When the parent/guardian's signature is obtained, the nurse will share the emergency action plan with teachers and staff who come in contact with the student. - If the parent does not return the plan, the NC Emergency Guidelines for Schools will be used to share a generic plan with teacher(s) and staff.
+When the parent/guardian's signature is obtained, the nurse will share the emergency action plan with teachers and staff who come in contact with the student. - 3.
+If the parent/guardian does not return the plan, the NC Emergency Guidelines for Schools will be used to share a generic plan with teacher(s) and staff.